hengwuding07-gif/Supermatrix_Pipeline-NM123/README.md

 **Required dataset:**
 Ref-datasets.zip

-**Run:**
+**Instruction for use:**
 python Supermatrix_Pipeline-NM123.py   (You can change the pathway in script)

 **Results:**
-You can see .fasta/.nex/.tre/ files.
+You can see ".fasta/.nex/.tre/ files" in outdir.

 **Note:**
 The original NM126 dataset contained three duplicated genes; therefore, we corrected it here to the NM123 dataset.